 - A quality daypack/small rucksack for going on long hikes/buying fruit from town/etc

-- Basic personal first aid kit (including this for certain insect bites or illnesses, or this which has a longer shelf-life)
+- Basic personal first aid kit (including this for certain insect bites or illnesses.

 - If you like going off in the jungle, a water-resistant walkie-talkie with standard CB frequencies

 - Feel free to bring a book to donate to the Pura Fruta library!
 We have a start of a collection, but we could really use the following titles:

 - Fruitarianism: The Path to Paradise by Anne Osborne

 - Any raw gourmet recipe books (i.e. 101 Frickin' Rawsome Recipes)

 - Where There Is No Doctor by David Werner